cqse/teamscale-jacoco-agent/agent/README.md

 - `[POST] /test/end/{uniformPath}` Signals to the agent that the test with the given uniformPath has just finished.
 - `[GET] /test` Returns the name of the current test.
 The result will be empty when the test already finished or was not started yet.

+The uniformPath parameter must be url encoded if it may contain special characters (including /).

 ## Additional steps for WebSphere